 FIX THE LEAK IN THE BOAT

-1. A budget tells the truth so it is high time I believe it.
+- I had to get honest about where we were.
+A budget tells the truth so I had to choose to believe it.
 Although we have been blessed to have unexpected money show up just when we needed it most, that is not the answer.
 Yes, I know that God can do amazing things.
 Yes, I know that God owns it all.
 Yes, I know that He often does things in ways that make no sense in this world.
 I also know that He expects His children to be wise in the plans they make and the steps they take.
-Our budget says that is not happening and so we MUST adjust.
+Our budget told a story that we had been skimping on our stewardship duties.

 Until the bottom line falls into the black, things have to continue to be adjusted and changed.
-There is not easy button and no magic beans.
+No easy button exists and no magic beans can be planted.
 It takes choices – sometimes hard ones – to make change happen.

-I may end up selling some items in the long run or the short haul or somewhere in between.
+I may still end up selling some items in the long run or for the short haul or somewhere in between.
 No matter what actions I take, recognizing the need to fix the leak in the boat will get me a long ways toward having a successful journey once again.
-For the long haul, my trust will always be in God and along the way I will continue to make plans that will reflect on me as a wise and faithful steward.

 Clear away the clutter and find the focus you need to walk out your purpose with bold determination.[button size="medium" bgColor="#86ab2a" hoverBgColor="#F58103" link=" http://www.kathrynlang.com/time-to-focus" target="_blank"]Click HERE to learn more [/button]